johankraft/DevAlertDemoSTM32L475/README.md

 # DevAlert Solution Overview

-The following illustration shows an overview of the DevAlert solution when using the DevAlert evaluation account.
+The following illustration shows an overview of the DevAlert solution when using the DevAlert evaluation account togther with a serial connection to a local device.
 The file names reflect the Windows versions, but the desktop tools are also available for Linux.

 ![DevAlert overview and desktop tools for evaluation account](https://percepio.com/github_images/DA-tools-overview.png)